Sanitation: Lack of sanitation

+A public toilet facility surrounded by unmanaged plastic litter.
+This image shows ongoing challenges with urban environmental sanitation, solid waste management and public infrastructure maintenance.

 Lack of sanitation refers to the absence of sanitation.
 In practical terms it usually means lack of toilets or lack of hygienic toilets that anybody would want to use voluntarily.
 The result of lack of sanitation is usually open defecation (and open urination but this is of less concern) with associated serious public health issues.
 It is estimated that 2.4 billion people still lacked improved sanitation facilities including 660 million people who lack access to safe drinking water as of 2015.

 Onsite sanitation or non-sewered sanitation system

 Onsite sanitation (or on-site sanitation) is defined as "a sanitation system in which excreta and wastewater are collected and stored or treated on the plot where they are generated".
 Another term that is used for the same system is non-sewered sanitation systems (NSSS), which are prevalent in many countries.
 NSSS play a vital role in the safe management of fecal sludge, accounting for approximately half of all existing sanitation provisions.
 The degree of treatment may be variable, from none to advanced.
 Examples are pit latrines (no treatment) and septic tanks (primary treatment of wastewater).
 On-site sanitation systems are often connected to fecal sludge management (FSM) systems where the fecal sludge that is generated onsite is treated at an offsite location.
 Wastewater (sewage) is only generated when piped water supply is available within the buildings or close to them.

 A related term is a decentralized wastewater system which refers in particular to the wastewater part of on-site sanitation.
 Similarly, an onsite sewage facility can treat the wastewater generated locally.

 The global methane emissions from NSSS in 2020 was estimated to as 377 Mt CO2e per year or 4.7% of global anthropogenic methane emissions, which are comparable to the greenhouse gas emissions from wastewater treatment plants.
 This means that the GHG emissions from the NSSS are a non-negligible source.